freerange/freeagent_transaction_explainer/README.md

 With the bookmarklet added, you should be able to view an unexplained transaction in FreeAgent and (assuming you've got rules that match the transaction) you'll see the form completed automatically.

+### Note

+You might see the following error JavaScript in Chrome:

+    Refused to execute script from 'https://raw.github.com/freerange/free_agent_transaction_explainer/master/freeagent-transaction-helper.js' because its MIME type ('text/plain') is not executable, and strict MIME type checking is enabled.

+You can fix the problem by changing the domain in the URL from `raw.github.com` to `rawgithub.com`.

 ## What's it look like?

 [Check out the 5 second movie demo](https://docs.google.com/a/gofreerange.com/file/d/0Byppog2awIncRjVnd2M4THlzMVU/edit)